-8.7.3 Selecting Input Configurations and Filter Settings
+8.7.4 Selecting Input Configurations and Filter Settings

-Some line array speaker models support different input configurations and filter settings.
+Some speaker models support different input configurations and filter settings, especially line arrays and clusters.
 These settings are defined by the manufacturer and can be viewed and adjusted in the input configuration view.
-This tabular view also shows the names of the array elements and their associated splay angles and gains.
+This tabular view also shows the names of the array elements and their associated settings, like gains or splay angles.

 If multiple input configurations are available for a box type, a drop-down list is shown on the right of the corresponding row.
-Expand the row using the vertical button to view the inputs and the filter settings available for each input.
+Expand the row using the velocities button to view the inputs and the filter settings available for each input.

 Each row of the table can be expanded or collapsed.
-Use the $\overline{\mathbf{v}}$ and $\overline{\mathbf{x}}$ buttons to expand and collapse all of them.
+Use the $\overline{}$ and $\overline{}$ buttons to expand and collapse all of them.

 Configuration files may also include custom filter settings, such as beam-steering filters from third-party software.
 If active, such filters will be indicated by an OVERRIDE label.
-In this case the button can be used to return to default filter settings.
+In this case the the button can be used to return to default filter settings.

 The A filters button opens the FILTER STAGE window for the selected input.
-Each input of a loudspeaker or of a line array element can have its own filter settings applied.
+Each input of a loudspeaker or of an array element can have its own filter settings applied.
 All of the standard signal processing elements are available for that purpose (see section 8.4).